rocknraushan/Android_projects/README.md

 This is an android calculator project.

-[x]This Calculator uses BigDecimal it will be improved and modefied to Double ASAP.
+>This Calculator uses BigDecimal it will be improved and modefied to Double ASAP.
+>Percent will be working again(Not working beccause of BigDecimal)